Academy ›

 10 min · text · Advanced

 Your Filipino VA is now working 40 hours per week on your AU business.
 She is on a payroll schedule.
 She is integrated into your team.
-Is this legal under AU Fair Work?
+Is this legal under Fair Work?
 The uncomfortable answer: it depends.
 The sham-contracting test, the ABN requirement, and when you need a lawyer.

-The AU Fair Work Act and remote contractors
+The Fair Work Act and remote contractors

 AU law distinguishes between independent contractors and employees.